dougeby/IntuneDocs/intune/app-wrapper-prepare-ios.md

 4. Open the **IntuneMAMPackager** folder and save its contents to your macOS computer.
 You are now ready to run the App Wrapping Tool.

+> [!NOTE]
+> The Intune MAM Packager may get mounted separately on your macOS computer and may result in a "file not found" error when running the wrapping commands.
+As such, moving the contents of the IntuneMAMPackager folder will allow for the path to the packager to be found during wrapping.

 ## Run the App Wrapping Tool

 ### Use terminal